top of page

 Tom is well known for his work with amateur singers and he currently conducts two choral societies: Nailsea Choral Society and the West Barnes Singers.
 He is in much demand as a choral workshop leader and gives frequent workshops and masterclasses in London and Bristol.
 He has also led workshops further afield, most recently in Brittany and Amsterdam.
 He enjoys giving talks on various aspects of choral music and has done so on topics ranging from Allegory in the Eton Choirbook, music of the Reformation and Counter Reformation, and on the Tintinnabuli style of Arvo Pärt.
 In 2013 Tom co-founded the Clifton International Festival of Music, of which he is Artistic Director.
 It has become a firm favourite in the classical music calendar of Bristol and the surrounding areas, and has played host to the many household names in the music industry including The Tallis Scholars, The King’s Singers, I Fagiolini, The Sixteen, Dame Gillian Weir and Crispian Steele-Perkins

-JAMES GOUGH - ACCOMPANIST
+JAMES FURNISS-ROE - ACCOMPANIST

 bottom of page